IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 ## f(x) NN Predictor Progress #
 - Successfully made corrections to 3rd cell in Colab to resolve shaping errors (using both x and x_dot as inputs).
 Now able to output comparisons between predictions of driving_force.
 - Dr Ooi's new code's predictions are much less accurate than my modified version.
 - Questions to ask on both versions (commented in script).

+Next step:
+- Tuning of NN
+- Try smaller time interval of 5s
+- Can try to chunk if possible.